Mental Fitness Toolkit

 Mental Fitness is the idea that we can be more positive, pro-active, and preventative in how we approach our mental health and wellbeing.
-An easily understood metaphor, Resilience Agenda uses Mental Fitness to make the insights of positive psychology more relevant, engaging and inspiring.
+An easily understood metaphor, Resilience Agenda uses Mental Fitness to make the insights of positive psychology more relevant, engaging and inspiring to a wider variety of people.

 The Five Pillars Of